HiDiHlabs/ssam-lite/docs/source/usage.rst

 All plots are produced with Plotly and can be downloaded by hovering over the plot which triggers a control panel to appear in the upper right corner, now click the camera icon which lets you download the current plot as png file.
-For the cell type abundance plot this will additionally download te values of the relative abundances in a tsv format.
+For the cell type abundance plot there is an additional save icon that downloads the values of the relative abundances in a tsv format.

 .. image:: ../res/imgs/DownloadPlot.png
   :width: 500